platofan23/textify/ADR's/ADR_1_Backend_Frontend.md

 - **Community and Resources**: Python has a large and active community, providing ample libraries, frameworks, and support for troubleshooting and development.
 - **Scalability**: Python frameworks can handle scalable backend services when appropriately structured, ensuring the system can grow with user demands.
 - **Cost-Effectiveness**: Python is open-source and has a wealth of free resources and libraries, reducing development costs and dependencies on proprietary software.

+### **Hypercorn**
+- **SSL Support**: Hypercorn provides native support for SSL/TLS, enabling secure communication with HTTPS out-of-the-box, which is critical for data protection and user trust.
+- **ASGI Server Compatibility**: It seamlessly supports ASGI applications, ensuring compatibility with modern Python frameworks and asynchronous capabilities.
+- **Performance**: Hypercorn is lightweight and highly efficient, suitable for production environments with minimal overhead.
+- **Flexibility**: Offers multi-worker support, hot-reloading during development, and compatibility with HTTP/2, WebSocket, and other advanced protocols.
+- **Ease of Integration**: Hypercorn integrates well with Flask and does not require significant modifications to the existing backend codebase.
+- **Community and Documentation**: A growing community and well-documented features make Hypercorn a reliable choice for production deployment.

 ## Alternatives